WHAT DO WE EAT?

 WHAT ARE YOU LOOKING FOR IN A VOLUNTEER?

-We are looking for bright, energetic individuals with compassion, patience, and understanding to create an environment for one child/ young adult with special needs to have a memorable and rewarding camping experience.
-Experience working with children, teens and/or young adults, as well as experience at other camps is helpful but not required.
+We are looking for bright, energetic individuals with compassion, patience, and understanding to create an environment for one child/ young adult with special needs to have a memorable and rewarding Summer Camp experience.
+Experience working with children, teens and/or young adults with special needs, as well as experience at other camps is helpful but not required.

 WHAT DO COUNSELORS DO?

-Counselors are the primary persons responsible for the experience the camper has while at camp.
-As a counselor, you will be assigned one camper to bond with and care for during the camping session.
-You are responsible to ensure that the camper is on time to activities and that all personal care, grooming, and bathing needs are met.
+Counselors are the primary volunteers responsible for the experience each Camper has while at Camp Dream.
+Counselors are assigned to one Camper to bond with and care for during the entire session.
+Counselors are responsible for ensuring their Camper is on time to activities and that all personal care, grooming, and bathing needs are met.

 WHAT DO JUNIOR COUNSELORS DO?

-Junior Counselors assist camp staff to organize the diverse activities we offer at camp.
-This includes art projects, outdoor recreation, and special evening activities such as dances, karaoke, movies, etc. Junior counselors also help counselors during activities such as pool time, fishing, and other activities to ensure that the campers have the opportunity to experience each activity, regardless of their condition.
+Jr Counselors assist Staff to provide the diverse activities offered during Summer Camp programs.
+This includes art projects, outdoor recreation, and special evening activities such as dances, karaoke, movies, etc… Jr Counselors also help Counselors during activities such as pool time, fishing, and other activities to ensure that each Camper has the opportunity to experience each activity, regardless of their disability.